Colt Walker: In popular culture

 On May 23, 2021, Texas Governor Greg Abbott signed a resolution naming the 1847 Colt Walker pistol the official handgun of Texas.

-The .44 Walker pistol was also included in the TV series "Preacher" as the weapon of choice for the Saint of Killers and said to be powerful enough to destroy a planet or kill God.
+The .44 Walker pistol is referenced in the TV series Preacher and its source material as the weapon of choice for the Saint of Killers who dual-wields a pair.
+In the comics, they are described as being powerful enough to destroy a planet or kill God.